How do I get an application?

 The Foundation may approve multi-year grants.
 However, over the past several years, the Board has tended to grant only a single year of funding for multi-year requests and ask submitting organizations to reapply the next year.

-If I received a grant last year, can I reapply this year?
+If I received a grant last year, may I reapply this year?

 Yes, however those organizations that have received significant awards within the previous year may be de- prioritized.

-If I was turned down for a grant last year, can I reapply this year?
+If I was turned down for a grant last year, may I reapply this year?

 Yes.
-Year to year, the amount of grant money available as well as the number and type of grant applications received varies and, consequently, you may have better results if you apply a second time.
-We encourage you, however, to call the Foundation to discuss ways that you might strengthen your request in a subsequent year based on feedback from the Grant Committee’s prior year review.
+Year to year, the amount of grant money available as well as the number and type of grant applications received varies.
+We encourage you to review the Foundation’s Funding Priorities to ensure your grant request is aligned with the Foundation’s strategic direction.
+If you have questions please call or email to discuss ways that you might strengthen your request based on feedback from the Grant Committee’s prior year review.

 What should I include in the Narrative Summary for the Grant request?

-In general, applications seeking grant funds from the Episcopal Foundation of Dallas for capital and other projects should address the following items, either in the detailed narrative of the project or other supporting documents.
+In general, applicants seeking grant funds from the Episcopal Foundation of Dallas should address the following items, either in the detailed Narrative Summary or other supporting documents.

-- Document financial planning for the project with detailed project budgets, outside bids, invoices, purchase orders, price lists, or other objective data.
+- Document financial planning for the project/program with detailed project budgets, outside bids, invoices, purchase orders, price lists, or other objective data.

 - Document your organization’s financial accountability by providing financial statements and operating budgets.

-- Demonstrate the impact (in terms of people served, mission, community outreach, etc.) that the completed project will have.
+- Demonstrate the impact (in terms of people served, mission, community outreach, etc.) that the completed project/program will have.

 - Document that funds awarded by the Foundation will be used in a timely manner by attaching a timeline of project completion, or timeline for use of EFD fund.